rust-bitcoin/rust-bitcoin.github.io/README.md

-# Rust Bitcoin CookBook
+# rust-bitcoin

-Welcome to the Rust-Bitcoin documentation!
-This documentation is designed to provide readers with a comprehensive understanding of Rust-Bitcoin and its key features.
+This is the website for the [rust-bitcoin](https://github.com/rust-bitcoin) GitHub organization.
+The [source code](https://github.com/tcharding/www.rust-bitcoin.org) is open and PRs are welcome.